-Analysis of the trends of cleared cases of money laundering involving visiting foreigners reveals that Chinese, Vietnamese and Nigerians rank highly in terms of the number of foreigners who are perpetrators of cleared cases by nationality.
-Recognized predicate offences include theft, fraud, and computer fraud.
-With respect to money laundering cases committed by foreigners in Japan, Section 2.
+Analysis of the trends of cleared cases of money laundering involving visiting foreigners reveals that Chinese and Vietnamese rank highly in terms of the number of foreigners who are perpetrators of cleared cases by nationality.
+Recognized predicate offenses include theft, fraud, Violation of the Immigration Control and Refugee Recognition Act, and computer fraud.
+With respect to money laundering cases committed by foreigners in Japan, Section 3.
 Analysis of Money Laundering Cases, etc. of this NRA-FUR explains the results of the survey and provides analysis.